 Our team consists of well-trained professional and student staff who are committed to enhancing students' self-worth and confidence using non-evaluative, low-stakes relationships of trust.
-Our tutors use a combination of scaffolding and personalized and directive (when needed) methods to ensure that students are reaching their full autonomous-learning potential.
+Our tutors use a combination of scaffolding and

 The Learning Commons serves all members of the UNT Dallas community: currently enrolled undergraduate and graduate students, staff, and faculty.
 We assist students enrolled in face-to-face traditional courses, hybrid courses, and online courses.